The post Go Green for Back-to-school appeared first on RG Magazines.

 The post A Space that Engages Learners… appeared first on RG Magazines.

-Reading through the “growing-up process”
+]]>The post Reading through the “growing-up process” appeared first on RG Magazines.

-Here’s a guide to help you find out how your child’s reading skills might progress age-by-age.
+]]>Here’s a guide to help you find out how your child’s reading skills might progress age-by-age.
 It’s important to remember that all children progress at different paces and learn in different ways.
 Talking, reading and writing together every day are great ways encourage self-exploration and discovery.
 Knowing and being confident in their literacy level makes life, learning and going back to school way more fun –– for both of you.

 Infancy (Up to Age 1)